malwarebit/andromeda_analysis/README.md

 IDB file of Andromeda with the resolved imports

-the detailed analysis can be find via this link [Analysis of Andromeda Malware 2.09](https://malware-bit.medium.com/analysis-of-andromeda-malware-2-09-d7c84c4146b)
+the detailed analysis can be find via this link: [Analysis of Andromeda Malware 2.09](https://malware-bit.medium.com/analysis-of-andromeda-malware-2-09-d7c84c4146b)